One-dimensional swimmers in viscous fluids: dynamics, controllability, and existence of optimal controls: Existence of an optimal swimming strategy

 for almost every $t\in[0,T]$.
 This proves \eqref{105a}.
 The proof of \eqref{105b} is analogous.
 Since $(\chi_k)_k$ is a minimizing sequence, we deduce from \eqref{1813} that $\chi$ is a minimizer of \eqref{180}. \end{proof}

-{\bf Acknowledgments.} This material is based on work supported by the Italian Ministry of Education, University, and Research under the Projects PRIN 2008 ``Variational Problems with Multiple Scales" and PRIN 2010-11 ``Calculus of Variations".
-The work of M.M.\@ was partially supported by grant FCT-UTA CMU/MAT/0005/2009 ``Thin Structures, Homogenization, and Multiphase Problems''.
+{\bf Acknowledgments.} This material is based on work supported by the Italian Ministry of Education, University, and Research under the Projects PRIN 2008 ``Variational Problems with Multiple Scales" and PRIN 2010-11 ``Calculus of Variations" and by the European Research Council through the ERC Advanced Grant 340685\_MicroMotility.
+The work of M.M.\@ was partially supported by grant FCT-UTA\_CMU/MAT/0005/2009 ``Thin Structures, Homogenization, and Multiphase Problems''.